galanodel2010/ee462/Project_1/README.md

    * Motor speed and load speed
    * Overall system efficiency

-2. Decrease the armature voltage to its 50% when the system is operating at its steady state at the rated values.
+2. Decrease the armature voltage to its 50% when the system is operating at its steady state at the rated values and plot the following:

    *	Motor speed and torque
    *	Armature voltage, current and electric power (comment on the operating mode)